 ANIMAL CONTROL OFFICERS

-Mark Drew received a Masters degree in Zoology from the University of Edmonton in Alberta in 1984, and a Doctor of Veterinary Medicine in 1987 from the University of Minnesota.
-After a 2 year residency in Zoo and Wildlife Medicine at University of California- Davis, Mark spent 2 years in the Zoological Medicine Section at UC-Davis and then 2 years with the California Department of Fish and Game.
-After 6 years teaching Exotic Animal Medicine and Reproduction at Texas A&M University, Mark now serves as the Wildlife Veterinarian for the Idaho Department of Fish and Game.
-Mark is a Diplomate and past President of the American College of Zoological Medicine and currently is the president of the American Association of Wildlife Veterinarians.
+Dr. Mark Drew received his Master's in Zoology from the University of Edmonton in Edmonton, Alberta, and his Doctor of Veterinary Medicine in 1987 from the University of Minnesota.
+Mark taught for 6 years in the Zoological Animal Section for the College of Veterinary Medicine at Texas A&M University.
+Mark was the Wildlife Veterinarian for the Idaho Department of Fish and Game for 20 years.
+Mark is also a Diplomate of the American College of Zoological Medicine, past President of the ACZM and past President of the American Association of Wildlife Veterinarians.